 Real Estate is known for producing a loss as far as tax purposes are concerned while often having a positive cash flow.
 This is due to certain tax deductions and credits.
 Reducing taxes is a form of investment income.
 As always, consult a tax consultant before making any decisions.

 A capital gain in real estate occurs when a property that is held for investment use is sold and generates a profit.
 Adjusted basis is the original cost of the property adjusted for depreciation and capital improvements.
 You will be taxed on the adjusted basis with the capital gains tax.
 In some cases, this tax may be lower than your income tax.
 You can also use a 1031 tax exchange to defer capital gains taxes.
 Consult a tax attorney for more information.

 Leverage is using borrowed money to magnify returns.
 You are controlling a large dollar value, while only investing a small portion.
-Using financial leverage also magnifies risk, as you may not profit as much after expenses due to increase in financing costs.
+Using financial leverage also magnifies risk, as you may not profit as much after expenses, due to increases in financing costs.
 Suppose that you bought a building for $100,000 cash that produces a net operating income of $12,000 per year.
 Your annual income is $12,000 giving you an annual return of 12%.
 If you had used a loan of $80,000 to buy the property, your cash investment would have only been $20,000.
-For simplicity, assume the loan is interest only payments of $8,000 (10% interest).
-You cash flow is still $12,000 minus the debt service of $8,000 leaving a profit of $4000.
+For simplicity, assume the loan is interest-only payments of $8,000 (10% interest).
+Your cash flow is still $12,000 minus the debt service of $8,000 leaving a profit of $4000.
 Leverage has thus increased your return to 20% ($20,000 divided by $4,000).

 They ain’t makin’ any more of it!
 Real estate is a finite commodity, there isn’t going to be any more produced over time, so it will only go up in value over time